DLiNa/dlina.github.io/_posts/2015-10-22-The-Birth-and-Death-of-German-Playwrights.md

 Now what is it we can see there?
 Feel free to zoom in and out as you please.
 One first impression is that our corpus is pretty well-balanced since there is no regional bias, i.e., no over-representation of authors from specific regions (like, no emphasis on Hessian, or Swabian, or Saxon, or East Prussian writers, etc., plus we've got a fair handful of Swiss and Austrian writers, too).

 The biggest bubbles surround Berlin (11 births, 15 deaths) and Vienna (13 births, 20 deaths), the two metropolises of the Holy Roman Empire (and later the German and Austro-Hungarian Empires).
 But again, the two do not dominate the whole picture.
-So the well-balancedness is something we can state, even if we know that birth and death places are just basic metadata not saying anything about where the authors spent the most part of their lifes.
+So the well-balancedness is something we can state, even if we know that birth and death places are just basic metadata not saying anything about where the authors spent the most part of their lives.

 ## Some Geospatial Peculiarities